 ISMA resolutions, introduced each year at the ISMA House of Delegates, drive ISMA’s policy and legislative agenda.
-Monday, July 15, was the deadline to submit resolutions for this year’s Sept.
-13-15 convention.
+The deadline to submit resolutions is July 13.

 Only ISMA members may submit resolutions.
 To minimize the need for amendments and maximize your resolution’s chance of success, please adhere to the following resolution-writing guidelines.